- Solar advice hub

 A solar battery is a storage device designed to hold onto the excess energy your solar panels generate throughout the day.

-Adding a solar battery to your system helps you to save even more money, both by enabling you to use a larger proportion of the electricity your panels produce, and by allowing you to take full advantage of the best export tariffs.
+Adding a battery to your system helps you to save even more money, both by enabling you to use a larger proportion of the electricity your panels produce, and by allowing you to take full advantage of the best export tariffs.

 How does a solar battery work?